dwalters23/Cleaning-data-project/README.md

 - Download and unzip the data files
 - Read and combine the "train" and "test" datasets
 - Assign column names to the dataset from features.txt
 - Extract (keep) only the measurements on the mean and standard deviation for each measurement.
-This is defined by XXXXXXXXXXXXXXXX
+I have defined this by selecting those features that have a "std()" or "mean()" in their names.
 - Assign descriptive activity numbers to each sample from y_xxxx.txt
 - Translate those activity numbers to English descriptors
 - Rename the feature/column labels to be more readable